 Entrepreneurial Management Institute

 The Entrepreneurial Management Institute works with top entrepreneurship students in the B.B.A. in management (entrepreneurial management track), B.A. in enterprise leadership, and certificate programs in entrepreneurial management, technological entrepreneurship, and arts entrepreneurship.
 Experienced business professionals and entrepreneurial leaders work with students to complete advanced strategic business planning projects for entrepreneurial firms.
 Students network with successful Iowa CEOs and business leaders, and have opportunities to enhance their professional project management, presentation, and business communication skills.
 Students also receive support for obtaining internships, career planning, and job placement.

 Bedell Entrepreneurship Learning Laboratory

 The Bedell Entrepreneurship Learning Laboratory is an applied learning environment for advanced entrepreneurship students creating a new business.
 The laboratory provides dedicated office space for individual students and teams, enabling them to concentrate on developing their business concepts.
 University of Iowa student entrepreneurs participate in the Founders Club, a student business acceleration program open to any student at the university.
-Students at the laboratory receive intensive mentoring from experienced entrepreneurs, industry leaders, faculty and staff in the John Pappajohn Entrepreneurial Center (Iowa JPEC) and the UI Small Business Development Center.
-They also compete for capital in several campus and national pitch and business model competitions, obtain access to technical support services, and get connected to potential investors and business partners.
-Contact Iowa JPEC for information about applying to the laboratory and Founders Club.
+This business incubator connects students with the resources to launch startups, and to grow them into sustainable businesses.
+Participants have access to a variety of resources including collaborative work space and equipment, workshops, training, networking, funding opportunities and one-on-one mentoring from experienced professionals.
+Students also compete for capital in several campus and national pitch and business model competitions, obtain access to technical support services, and get connected to potential investors and business partners.

 Entrepreneurial Management Courses